 3. Three environments created in Anypoint Platform – development, UAT and Production

-- To deploy a MuleSoft application to Anypoint Cloudhub using Bitbucket pipelines
+1. To deploy a Mulesoft application to Anypoint Cloudhub using Bitbucket pipelines

-- To promote the code through three different MuleSoft environments – development, UAT and Production
+2. To promote the code through three different Mulesoft environments – development, UAT and Production

 Our branching strategy will be based on the diagram below.

-- Once development is completed, a Pull Request(PR) is raised to merge the feature branch with the develop branch
+2. Once development is completed, a Pull Request(PR) is raised to merge feature branch with the develop branch

-- Once code is merged to develop branch, automatic deployment takes place on the Cloudhub development environment
+5. Once code is merged to develop branch, automatic deployment takes place on Cloudhub development environment

-- For promoting the code to the UAT environment for testing, a new release branch is created based on the develop branch
+6. For promoting the code to UAT environment for testing, a new release branch is created based on the develop branch

 Steps for DEV deployment

-3. Click Workspace variable and set the variables as per the screenshot.
+3. Click Workspace variable and set the variables as per screen shot.
 These variables will be referred in the pipeline configuration file.
 Also, since these variables are set at the workspace level, they can be referred by all repositories and their pipelines

 The other two properties – anypoint_platform_username and anypoint_platform_password are the Anypoint platform login credentials that will be used for deployment from Bitbucket